Investing / Trading

 Conclusion:

-Many people think that beautiful looking stock charts with more ticks and more candles like that of "vendor/broker A" is better than that of "vendor/broker B."
+Many people think that beautiful-looking stock charts with more ticks and more candles like that of "vendor/broker A" are better than that of "vendor/broker B."

 Whereas, "vendor/broker A" actually created false ticks to make the stock charts look filled up and beautiful.

-I also hope that vendors/brokers who read this post would learn from this post and correct their charts.
+I also hope that vendors/brokers who read this post will learn from this post and correct their charts.

-Please leave your thoughts or share screenshots of such instances of beautiful & filled charts which you find for the benefit of other readers/traders.
+Please leave your thoughts or share screenshots of such instances of beautiful & filled charts that you find for the benefit of other readers/traders.

 Kapil Marwaha